saagie/updatarium/CONTRIBUTING.md

 Let's see in details each function :

-- `checkConnection()` is call to check before start the changelog execution to assure the persistence is ready (check a database connection for exemple).
-This function return nothing, you have to throw an exception is the persistence is not ready, it will stop the process.
+- `checkConnection()` is called before starting the changelog execution to check that the persistence is ready (checking a database connection for example).
+This function returns nothing, you have to throw an exception is the persistence is not ready and it will stop the process.

-- `notAlreadyExecuted(changeSetId: String)` is call at the changeset execution beginning.
-You have to check in your persistence engine (database ? file ? memory ? ) if you have previously execute this changesetId.
+- `notAlreadyExecuted(changeSetId: String)` is called at the changeset execution beginning.
+You have to check in your persistence engine (database ? file ? memory ? ) if you have previously executed this changesetId.
 Return true to allow this changeset execution, false otherwise.

-- `lock(changeSet: ChangeSet)` is call just before execute the changeset actions.
+- `lock(changeSet: ChangeSet)` is called just before execute the changeset actions.
 You have to record the changeset execution in your persistence engine (with a `Status.EXECUTE` status).

-- `unlock(changeSet: ChangeSet,status: Status)` is call a the end of the actions execution for a changeset.
+- `unlock(changeSet: ChangeSet,status: Status)` is called a the end of the actions execution for a changeset.
 You have the correct status (`Status.OK` or `Status.KO`), and you can update this new status to the changeset record.

 ## Code of Conduct